Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: From Human to Human-Machine

 \subsection{Background}

-\citet{baan2023uncertainty} define uncertainty as the lack or limit of knowledge of an agent interacting with the world.
-In machine learning, the most prominent paradigms to \emph{quantify} this uncertainty are the frequentist and Bayesian one.
-From the frequentist point of view, probabilities correspond to the relative frequency of an event, under repetitions of an experiment \citep{willink2012disentangling}.
-Uncertainty can then be quantified through \emph{confidence},\footnote{Another way is through the set / interval size in conformal prediction \citep{angelopoulos2023conformal, campos2024conformal}.} where some score $\hat{p} \in [0, 1]$ is obtained (corresponding to the model probability of the most likely outcome or class).
+Uncertainty is a multi-faceted concept with many different definitions and interpretations based on the context.
+We start from the definition of uncertainty by \citet{baan2023uncertainty}, who define the concept as the lack or limit of knowledge of an agent interacting with the (or a) world.
+This definition lends itself well to the case of language models interacting with human users (or other language models), even if these interactions occur purely in the form of generating language.
+In machine learning, the most prominent paradigms to \emph{quantify} this uncertainty draw from frequentist and Bayesian statistics.
+In the frequentist view, probabilities correspond to the relative frequency of an event, under repetitions of an experiment \citep{willink2012disentangling}.
+Uncertainty can then be quantified through \emph{confidence},\footnote{Another way is the set / interval size in conformal prediction \citep{angelopoulos2023conformal, campos2024conformal}.} where some score $\hat{p} \in [0, 1]$ is obtained (corresponding to the model's probability of the most likely outcome).
 The quality of an uncertainty estimate is assessed through \emph{calibration} \citep{guo2017calibration}.
-Given a prediction $\hat{y}$, a model is calibrated if

-i.e.\@ if we observe $\hat{p} = 0.45$, then $\hat{y}$ should be the correct prediction for an average 45 out of 100 times under repetitions of the experiment.
-In contrast, the Bayesian perspective on probabilities views probabilities as degrees of belief in the likelihood in an event instead of simple relative frequencies \citep{good197146656}.
-Uncertainty is then expressed in posterior distributions over predicted quantities.
-Bayesian methods also commonly decompose total uncertainty into \emph{data} (aleatoric) and epistemic (model) uncertainty \citep{shafer1976mathematical, shafer1978non, der2009aleatory, hullermeier2021aleatoric}, where data uncertainty refers to unresolvable ambiguity or noise in the data, such as inherent randomness.
-In contrast, model uncertainty concerns the lack of knowledge about the best model parameters, which can usually be corrected by increasing the amount of training data.\footnote{ However, practical decompositions are often unreliable \citep{mucsanyi2024benchmarking}, do not account for all sources of uncertainty \citep{gruber2023sources}, and both uncertainties can appear in (ir-)reducible forms \citep{baan2023uncertainty, ulmer2024uncertainty}. }
+Given a prediction $\hat{y}$, a model is calibrated if $p(y = \hat{y} \mid \hat{p}) = \hat{p}$, i.e.\@\ if we observe $\hat{p} = 0.45$, then $\hat{y}$ should be correct 45 out of 100 times on average under repetitions of the experiment.
+In contrast, the Bayesian perspective views probabilities as degrees of belief in the likelihood of an event \citep{good197146656}, and uncertainty is expressed in posterior distributions over predicted quantities.
+Bayesian methods also decompose uncertainty into \emph{data} (aleatoric) and epistemic (model) uncertainty \citep{shafer1976mathematical, shafer1978non, der2009aleatory, hullermeier2021aleatoric}, where data uncertainty refers to unresolvable ambiguity, randomness or noise.
+In contrast, model uncertainty concerns the lack of knowledge about the best model, which can usually be corrected by increasing the amount of training data.\footnote{ However, practical decompositions are often unreliable \citep{mucsanyi2024benchmarking}, do not account for all sources of uncertainty \citep{gruber2023sources}, and both uncertainties can appear in (ir-)reducible forms \citep{baan2023uncertainty, ulmer2024uncertainty}. }